 The Energy Regulation and Markets Review: Editor's Preface

-Despite the US withdrawal from the Paris Agreement, we continue to see significant carbon reduction efforts globally, including increased use of renewable resources, and measures to improve energy efficiency and reduce demand.
+We continue to see significant carbon reduction efforts globally, including increased use of renewable resources, and measures to improve energy efficiency and reduce demand.

 Japan has continued its efforts to develop solar and wind resources, including opening new sea areas for offshore wind.
-But the shutdown of most of its nuclear generation has resulted in a significant reliance upon natural gas, including liquefied natural gas, and reductions in renewable energy prices has caused a slowdown in new solar and wind development.
-China continues to have ambitious renewable energy goals, capping energy from coal generation to an amount equivalent to 5 billion tonnes and aiming to have 15 per cent of generation supplied by non-fossil fuel generation.
-Korea aims to generate 20 per cent of its power needs from renewable energy and has committed to cut GHGs by 37 per cent by 2030.
+But the shutdown of most of its nuclear generation has resulted in a significant reliance upon natural gas, including liquefied natural gas, and reductions in renewable energy prices have caused a slowdown in new solar and wind development.
+Japan has long utilised a feed-in tariff mechanism to encourage renewable development, and in 2022 will implement a feed-in premium to further encourage renewable investment.
+China continues to have ambitious renewable energy goals, aiming for an emissions peak by 2030, carbon neutrality by 2060 and a goal of 15 per cent of generation supplied by non-fossil fuel generation.
+Taiwan is seeking 20GW of solar PV installed capacity by 2025, and is looking to develop 5.5GW of offshore wind capacity.

 We have seen significant energy sector regulatory reforms in many countries.
 The European Union has sought to continue efforts to centralise the regulation of the EU energy sector.
 France has taken significant steps towards further liberalisation of its energy sector.
 Japan has fully liberalised its electricity and gas sectors and is encouraging market entry.
 Australia has opened access to transmission through regulatory reforms to encourage entry into the generation market and is undertaking significant energy market reforms to send more accurate price signals to market participants.
-Brazil continues its efforts to implement net metering regulations this year.
-China has reduced subsidies for renewable energy, prices transmission and distribution rates based upon a cost-plus regulatory methodology, and has implemented a market-priced mechanism for pricing coal-based generation.
+Brazil continues its efforts to implement net metering regulations.
+China has reduced subsidies for renewable energy, price transmission and distribution rates based upon a cost-plus regulatory methodology, and has implemented a market-priced mechanism for pricing coal-based generation.
 The United Kingdom has implemented a competitive tender process for the development of offshore transmission.
-In the United States, while states have continued to subsidise nuclear and renewable generation, the Federal Energy Regulatory Commission has permitted regional markets to implement minimum offer price rules to combat buyer-side mitigation in an effort to maintain competitive capacity markets.
+In the United States, while states have continued to subsidise nuclear and renewable generation, the Federal Energy Regulatory Commission has permitted certain regional markets to implement minimum offer price rules to combat buyer-side mitigation in an effort to maintain competitive capacity markets.

-I would like to thank all the authors for their thoughtful consideration of the myriad interesting, yet challenging, issues that they have identified in their chapters in this ninth edition of The Energy Regulation and Markets Review.
+I would like to thank all the authors for their thoughtful consideration of the myriad interesting, yet challenging, issues that they have identified in their chapters in this tenth edition of The Energy Regulation and Markets Review.

 David L Schwartz